YannMoisan/blog/_posts/2018-03-02-wordcount.md

 ---
 The starting point is that I'm trying to understand the paper [The Essence of the Iterator Pattern](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf).
-To help my brain, I need to see how these abstract concepts can be useful in a real world use case.
+To help my brain, I need to see how these abstract concepts can be useful in a real-world use case.
 So I've decided to code a classic use case : word count.
 The aim is to count the number of chars, words and lines in a piece of text.
 The idea is to take the road from the start, hit the wall and appreciate how clever this paper is.

-Let's start with the straightforward solution, that will be enriched step by step.
+Let's start with a straightforward solution, that will be enriched step by step.

 ```scala
   def wordcount1(s: String) : (Int, Int, Int) = {